Funding provided by the Scripps Ranch Friends of the Library (SRFOL), with an additional 1/3 matching funds provided by the City of San Diego,

 and a willingness to come to the Scripps Ranch Library to pick up the item.

-- Can I watch my 3D part actually get printed?
+- Can I watch 3D items actually get printed?

 7" Diameter Leafed Bowl